 In a way, keto is the modern-day, upgraded, updated, embellished Atkins diet most of us have heard about at some point.
 What’s better about it is that keto is sustainable in the long run.
 But can you eat quail eggs on keto?
-Before we dive into this, let’s clarify some details about this diet trend that has become a lifestyle for so many people who are ready to swear by it.
+Before diving into this, let’s clarify some details about this diet trend that has become a lifestyle for so many people ready to swear by it.

 In a nutshell, keto, short for ketogenic, is a type of low-carb diet, where you get more calories from fat and protein than you get from carbohydrates.
 Eating this way tricks the body into thinking it’s running low on sugar.